csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

 I want to find an investor have interests with my business, So that I could get financial supports.
-Given I do not have enough money to start my business, WHEN an investor give me financial supports,
+Given I do not have enough money to start my business, WHEN I go through the instructions about funding on the website, THEN I know where to find financial supports or how to apply for government funding,
-THEN I can focus on my project without concerning about living.

 2. As a startup entrepreneur,
 I want to find a reliable agency or lawyer,
 So that I could prepare all legal papers required for my business.
-Given legal documents are sent to my business,
+Given legal documents are sent to my business.
-WHEN a lawyer reviewed and upgrade my papers,
-THEN the government gives me permission/certificate.
+WHEN I read through the brief explanation about legal documents in the FAQ, THEN I unsterstand that are the papers asking and what should I say,

 3. As a startup entrepreneur,
 I want to connect with previous startup entrepreneurs, So that I could learn from their experience.
-Given I have a question and I do not know where to find the answer, WHEN I talk with another entrepreneur,
-THEN he shares his experience with me and help me.
+Given I have a question and I do not know where to find the answer, WHEN I find data about other entrepreneurs on the website THEN I can avoid the mistakes they made and find the best path for me.

-4. As a startup entrepreneur,
+3. As a startup entrepreneur,
-I want to know what kind of preparations I need to do before I start up my business, So that my business will be ready to start,
+I want to know what kind of preparations I need to do before I start up my business, So that my business will be ready to start.
 Given I do not know what is the local trend,
-WHEN I meet with the guidance staff from our website, THEN I knew that I need to prepare before startups, include funds, certificates etc.
+WHEN I read through the preparation guidance on our website, THEN I knew that I need to prepare before startups, include funds, certificates etc.

-5. As a startup entrepreneur,
+4 As a startup entrepreneur,
 I want to have a proper business model with identified customer So that I can specifically target my users.
 Given I have no previous experience,